kzar/bitratchet-js/README.md

  - It must contain an `unparse` field containing a function that accepts the parsed information and returns an ArrayBuffer with the unparsed data.
  - Parse and unparse functions are passed three extra parameters, `external_state`, `record_context` and `parent_field_name`. `external_state` is an object containing any external state needed to parse / unparse the data, `record_context` is an object containing the parsed / unparsed data so far. `parent_field_name` is used by the record primitive to assemble the `record_context` on the fly and can be safely ignored.
  - It should contain a `missing` field - usually just set to `options.missing` - that contains the default value to use.
 If the `missing` field contains a function it will be called with the `external_state` and `record_context` to determine the default value.
 If the `missing` field isn't present and a value isn't given an exception will be thrown.
  - It should contain a length field containing a number specifying - in bits - how large the primitive is.
-If the length field is omitted the primitive is considered of dynmaic length.
+If the length field is omitted the primitive is considered of dynamic length.
  - Dynamic length primitives are only necessary when the primitive's length varies depending on _its own value_.
 They are only necessary for records and other advanced situations.
 The dynamic primitives `parse` and `unparse` functions must return an object containing the data and bit length like so: `{ data : ..., length : ... }` instead of just the data.
 Dynamic length fields also have to deal with shifting extra data manually.
  - If the primitive's length is not divisible by 8 the parse function should ignore any extra bits (which will be positioned at the MSB end of the first and MSB byte).
  - If the primitive is created with invalid options, or used with invalid data an exception should be thrown.